 The good news is: it is NOT too late to file a Transvaginal Mesh or Bladder Sling lawsuit claim yet.
 However, since the serious side effects and settlements made have now been public, the time to file a claim is ticking.
 Legal-Bay strongly advises you to immediately speak to a lawyer to ascertain if you have a claim.
-Due to our direct relationship with many top mesh law firms, Legal-Bay would be more than happy to refer you to a national mesh law firm.
+Due to our direct relationships with many top mesh law firms, Legal-Bay would be more than happy to refer you to a national mesh law firm.
 The free consultation will cost you nothing; and if the law firm decides to take your case, you will only be charged a fee if a financial award is obtained on your behalf.

-If you are interested in speaking to a Legal-Bay representative about obtaining a Transvaginal Mesh lawyer, feel free to fill out the application on the upper left side of this page or call Legal-Bay directly at: 877.571.0405.
+If you are interested in speaking to a Legal-Bay representative about obtaining a Transvaginal Mesh lawyer, feel free to fill out the application on the upper left hand side of this page or call Legal-Bay directly at: 877.571.0405.

 - Alabama (AL)

 - Arkansas (AR)

 - Georgia (GA)

 - Hawaii (HI)

 - Illinois (IL)

 - Indiana (IN)